10Nates/wordpos/README.md

 *Note: This is not a complete port.
 Some wordnet data is not captured using the method I am currently using, and the definition is VERY crudely formatted.
 I may or may not change this in the future.*

+## KNOWN MAJOR ISSUES:
+- VERY slow
+- Verbs and adverb lookup only works on base forms, and random word fetch only works on base forms.
+- Does not provide you with all information compared to moos' wordpos
+- Random word fetch only fetches the first word in the dataline

 ## Installation

 This will take quite a few megabytes as it includes all of wordnet locally.